These steps show how to manually copy and paste text and images from other sources into the IT Glue document editor.

 A few notes

-- Always copy and paste the images individually and separately from the text.
-Otherwise, while copying text and images from a webpage, you may find you only see image place-holders, not the actual image that appeared in each place-holder on the webpage.
+- Always paste in images separately from the text.
+Otherwise, when pasting text and images from a webpage, you may find you only see image place-holders, not the actual image that appeared in each place-holder on the webpage.

 - If you experience other problems copying and pasting images from webpages, try copying from a different browser than the browser IT Glue is open in—or use the right-click context menu to open the image in a new tab and copy from the new tab.
 Otherwise, you may find your images are inserted as links that don't show up properly in IT Glue.